awsdocs/ec2-image-builder-user-guide/doc_source/manage-components.md

    After this stage completes successfully, Image Builder can create and distribute your final image from the snapshot or the container image\.

 **Note**
 While AWSTOE allows you to define many phases in a component document, Image Builder has strict rules about what phases it runs, and during which stages it runs them\.
 For a component to run during the build stage, the component document must define at least one of these phases: `build` or `validate`\.
 For a component to run during the test stage, the component document must define the `test` phase\.
+Since Image Builder runs the stages independently, chaining references in AWSTOE documents cannot cross stage boundaries\.
+You cannot chain a value from a phase that runs in the build stage to a phase that runs in the test stage\.
+You can, however, define input parameters to the intended target, and pass in values through the command line\.
+For more information about setting component parameters in your Image Builder recipes, see [Manage AWSTOE component parameters with EC2 Image Builder](manage-component-parameters.md)\.

 To assist with troubleshooting on your build or test instance AWSTOE creates a log folder that contains the input document and log files to track what's happening each time a component runs\.
 If you configured an Amazon S3 bucket in your pipeline configuration, the logs are also written there\.
 For more information about YAML documents and log output, see [Use component documents in AWSTOE](toe-use-documents.md)\.